WePay Terms of Service - United States

 13. Payout Schedule

-The Bank will transfer funds to the Merchant's bank account according to the schedule the Merchant selects (daily, weekly, or monthly).
+The Bank will disburse funds to the Merchant's bank account according to the schedule the Merchant selects (daily, weekly, or monthly).
 Merchants may request ad-hoc settlement at any time, by ACH transfer or by paper check.
-Regardless of the payout schedule selected by the Merchant, the Bank will transfer funds to the Merchant's bank account no more than thirty (30) days after funds settle to the Bank, subject to any "Reserve" imposed under Section 14 below.
+Regardless of the disbursement schedule selected by the Merchant, the Bank will transfer funds to the Merchant's bank account no more than thirty (30) days after funds settle to the Bank, subject to any "Reserve" imposed under Section 14 below.
 If the Bank cannot transfer the funds to the Merchant's bank account (due ot inaccurate or obsolete bank account information entered by the Merchant, or for any other reason), WePay may refund the funds to the Purchaser or escheat them pursuant ot Section 23 below.
-Nether the Bank, WePay, nor the Purchaser will have any liablity to Merchant for funds so refunded.
+Neither the Bank, WePay, nor the Purchaser will have any liablity to Merchant for funds so refunded or escheated.

 Settlements to a bank account may be limited or delayed based on your perceived risk and history with WePay.
 If you would like to request an increase to your settlement limit, please contact WePay Support.
 Upon receiving this request, WePay will conduct a review of your account.
 WePay will consider a variety of factors in making this decision and will make this determination at its sole discretion.